 - Any product that can be personalized by the customer ordering it.
 My most popular product is a set of Kitchen Labels, and in second would be my Bookplate designs.

-- Clever Tshirts are also very popular.
+- Clever Tshirts are also popular.
 This is understandable.
 As you can tell from my Pinterest board of the same title, I have a T-shirt addiction.
 I’d have gotten married in a Hoodie or T-shirt if my mom hadn’t disapproved.

 - I’ve also been making some great shopping bags and tote bags which seem to do well.
-This is also something that I enjoy buying myself (I have a crazy big collection of them), so I know the market so to speak.

 My Zazzle Designs